elastisys/cloud-native-training/kubernetes-and-cloud-native-for-application-developers.md

 ## Course overview

 Is your company under pressure to deliver software features frequently and predictably with minimal downtime?
-Do you require help on how to adopt Kubernetes to increase development velocity and efficiency.
+Do you require help on how to adopt Kubernetes to increase development velocity and efficiency?
 Then this is the course for you!

+The course is aligned with the Linux Foundation’s 3 day course [Kubernetes for App Developers (LFD459)](https://training.linuxfoundation.org/training/kubernetes-for-app-developers/), which Elastisys also teaches separately.
+The course covers the knowledge domains tested by the [Certified Kubernetes Application Developer](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) (CKAD) exam, substantially increasing students’ ability to become certified if they want to.

 ## Target audience